nroovers/devops-docker-course/exercise3.8/README.md

 ## Introduction

 For exercise 3.8, I chose the option to deploy an application to a Kubernetes cluster.
-The application that I deployed is the bloglist application (from the Full Stack Open course) which consists of a frontend and a backend.
-A docker image has been created for both parts are are accessible on Docker Hub:
+The application that I deployed is the bloglist application (from the [Full Stack Open course](https://fullstackopen.com/en)) which consists of a frontend and a backend.
+A docker image has been created for each part and these are availabel on Docker Hub:

 1. Backend: https://hub.docker.com/repository/docker/nroovers/bloglist-frontend